-Iqbal's property practice includes the following work.
+Iqbal is a member of the Property Bar Association.
+His property practice includes the following work.

 Claims involving disrepair, dilapidations or breach of covenant; forfeiture or relief from forfeiture; challenging s.
 146 notices; unreasonable refusal to consent to assignment/transfer; disputes over commercial licences; claims or applications to determine the meaning of words or acts under a lease or agreement; claims against guarantors.
 Iqbal also acts in disputes over business rates and fees or charges related to or applied on land.

 Claims under sections 25 or 26; claims involving the validity of opt out agreements under s.
 38A; disputes involving the applicability or extent of Part II of the Act.